 STATEMENT ON RELATIONSHIPS, SEX AND HEALTH EDUCATION (RSE & HE) 2026

-At The Rosewood School (TRS), we are committed to delivering a high-quality, age-appropriate programme of Relationships Education, Relationships and Sex Education (RSE), and Health Education (HE) in line with current statutory guidance from the Department for Education (DfE) and best practice guidance from the PSHE Association.
+At The Rosewood School (TRS), we are committed to delivering a high-quality, age-appropriate programme of Relationships Education, Relationships and Sex Education (RSE), and Health Education (HE) in line with statutory guidance from the Department for Education (DfE) and best practice guidance from the PSHE Association.

 Curriculum Design and Review